-Balkans Heritage with Ker & Downey
+Balkans Heritage Tour with Ker & Downey

-Spend a night at Hisa Franko, a charming property believed to be where Ernest Hemingway penned A Farewell to Arms.
+Next spend a night at Hisa Franko, a charming property believed to be where Ernest Hemingway penned A Farewell to Arms.
 Innovative chef Ana Ros dishes up Slovenian gastronomical delights in the restaurant paired (of course) with local wines.

 The final stop on our Balkans Heritage journey is Serbia.
 Cruise the Danube River through Belgrade, a city that has faced close to 115 battles and been destroyed 44 times.
 Once the principal center of activity for the Ottoman Europe and later serving as the capital of Yugoslavia, Belgrade is a city of many layers.
 Visiting Tito’s grave and watching a folk dance performance are just some of the activities you will enjoy in Serbia.